Wendy's: History

+1960s–1970s

 Wendy's hamburgers are based on those of Kewpee Hamburgers in Dave Thomas's home town, Kalamazoo, Michigan; Kewpee sold square hamburgers and thick malt shakes.
 Thomas founded Wendy's in Columbus, Ohio, in 1969, selling square patties with corners that stuck out of the circular bun, giving the impression of plentiful meat.
 The Columbus location later added a Tim Hortons.
 It was closed on March 2, 2007, after 38 years of business, due to declining sales.
 Basketball star John Havlicek, an Ohio State University alumnus, was one of Thomas's earliest investors, which allowed him to retire comfortably.

 Thomas named the restaurant after his fourth child Melinda Lou "Wendy" Thomas.
-Photographs of her were on display at the original Wendy's restaurant until it closed.
 Thomas wrote that he regretted naming the restaurant after his daughter because once it became a fast food empire she "lost some of her privacy" with many people assuming she was the official company spokesperson.
 In August 1972, the first Wendy's franchisee, L.S.
 Hartzog, signed an agreement for Indianapolis, Indiana.
-Also in 1972 Wendy's broadcast its first TV commercials, locally in Ohio, portraying an animated Wendy and dancing hamburgers.

 The first Canadian restaurant opened in Hamilton, Ontario, in 1976.
 In December 1976, Wendy's opened its 500th restaurant, located in Toronto.
 In March 1978, Wendy's opened its 1000th restaurant in Springfield, Tennessee.